-- Attitude towards the behaviour are the individual's positive or negative feelings about performing a behaviour, determined through an assessment of one's beliefs. - Subjective norm is defined as an individual's perception of whether people important to the individual think the behaviours should be performed.
+- Attitude towards the behaviour are the individual's positive or negative feelings about performing a behaviour, determined through an assessment of one's beliefs. - Subjective norm is defined as an individual's perception of whether people who are important to this individual think the behaviours should be performed.